weaviate-tutorials/odsc-ai-builders-2025/README.md

 # Database Design Patterns

+> [!NOTE]
+> The repository was a part of the ODSC AI Builders' Summit 2025 workshop - "Database Design Patterns: Single Collection vs Multi-Tenancy".
+If you have any questions, please feel free to reach out to the author, or open an issue on this repository.

 # Step 1: Preparation & Setup

 Clone this repo and navigate into it.
 This will be your working directory for the workshop.